jbrischke/GameRatings/DesignDocuments/userStories.md

 ### Find Reports

-I want the ability to type in a specific name any game so that I can view any submitted reports
+I want the ability to type in a specific name of any game so that I can view any submitted reports on that particular game.

 ### View Games Report